dashpay/dash-network-deploy/docs/hpmn-recovery.md

 ## Recovery Outcome From Rehearsal

-The recovery rehearsal on `hp-masternode-1` proved:
+The first recovery rehearsal on `hp-masternode-1` proved:

 - the archive can be restored onto a replacement host
 - the old public IP can be moved to the replacement host
 - all dashmate services can be brought up on the replacement host
 - recovery requires a finalize step after restore so host-specific config is rerendered with the replacement node's real private IP

-The rehearsal also showed:
+The first rehearsal also exposed an incomplete backup scope:

-- the node may still need time to complete core sync before the network fully accepts it
-- `WAITING_FOR_PROTX` during sync does not immediately mean restore failed
+- the restored node eventually hit `votes extensions mismatch`
+- the node became `POSE_BANNED`
+- the missing runtime state was the Drive ABCI Docker volume at `/var/lib/docker/volumes/dashmate_<network>_drive_abci_data/_data`

+The backup role has since been updated to include that Drive ABCI volume.
+The next restore rehearsal must use a fresh archive created after that fix.

 ## Inputs You Need